GreatestHoro/P3-BiksBudget/README.md

 2. Pre-Process the database by running the B3-BiksBudget.Exe file.
 3. Import the Database with the attached CreateSqlTables.sql file.

+If everything fails, the project can be accessed with the link in the beginning of the Readme file.
 ### Pre-Processing
 The front end requires a database to run correctly, one of the ways to do so, is running the b3-biksbudget.exe file in the project folder, this will start the gathering of products and recipes.
 The default option will run all the gathering tools in the code that will make create and populate the database.